april-nguyen-hcl-training/Product-Manager/README.md

 # Product Manager

-Product Manager is a Java project using Servlets, Maven, Apache Tomcat, Hibernate, and a MySQL database.
+Product Manager is a Java project using Servlets, JSP, Maven, Apache Tomcat, Hibernate, and a MySQL database.

 ## Installation